RehanDias/Whatsapp-Bot/README.md

     - **Recent Strong Earthquakes**:
       - Command: `bmkg1`
       - Retrieves and sends information about the five latest earthquakes with a magnitude of 5.0 or higher from the BMKG website.

-Please enjoy using these commands responsibly and have fun interacting with the WhatsApp Bot! 🎉

-If you have any questions or encounter issues, feel free to reach out to the bot's administrator.
-Happy messaging! 😊📱🤖